-Well, I guess I’ve worn off on him through the years, because he decided, all on his own, that he wanted to stop drinking it.
+Well, I guess I’ve worn off on him through the years, because he decided, all on his own, that he wanted to quit coffee.
 If he can do it, YOU can too.

-Here are six tips to help you along the way.
+Here are six tips to help with quitting

 Drink a hot morning alternative

 As you wean off, it’s important to replace your hot morning Joe so the ritual remains.
-Try a delicious decaf black, green or chai tea.
-Better yet, try Roastaroma by Celestial Seasonings.
+Try Roastaroma by Celestial Seasonings.
 It seriously tastes just like coffee, and it’s all HERBAL (crazy!)
+Dandy Blend Instant Herbal Beverage is my latest obsession.
 As you get used to not drinking coffee, you can move to even gentler things, like lemon with honey and hot water for an added detox effect.

 Drink plenty of water throughout day

-When I let go of caffeine and my 6-diet-cokes-a-day habit years ago, I knew I had to replace it with something.
+When I started quitting caffeine and my 6-diet-cokes-a-day habit years ago, I knew I had to replace it with something.
 So I bought a pretty water bottle, filled it twice a day and made sure I drank it.
 I couldn’t believe how much more energy I had.
 Even today, when I’m feeling drowsy, I drink a glass of water, and sure enough, it does the trick.
 Try it yourself and see!